 Although some organisations are considering artificial intelligence (AI), such as ChatGPT, to create content, it’s not really suitable for creating persuasive copy in an appropriate tone of voice that matches your brand.

 The role of the freelance website copywriter didn’t exist until the mid-1990s.
 Since then, website copywriting has become one of the biggest service areas for freelancers.
 These freelance writers write landing pages, blog posts, and all other types of web content.
 A freelance writer can help from the very beginning, including initial web development.
 An SEO (search engine optimisation) copywriter goes the extra mile to increase the likelihood that your website content gets found.
 This includes conducting keyword research to determine what people are looking for and then writing content that includes these terms.

 The rise of content marketing and social media has also created new roles for freelance writers.
 Technically, a content writer isn’t the same as a copywriter, as copywriting has a persuasive element.
 With content writing, the idea is to connect with your market and highlight your expertise, so it’s a different type of website copy.
 Many freelancers write persuasive copy as well as informative content, such as articles.

 Choosing a freelance copywriter

 When looking for a freelancer for copywriting, it’s a good idea to do your homework.
 Check out how long the person has been writing.
 Find out who have they worked for and what kind of review they have.
 See if you can see samples of their copywriting work.
 Remember that freelance prices are only part of the equation.
-It’s worth it to pay more for quality that gets people to your website (through SEO) and gets visitors to take the desired actions.
+It’s worth it to pay more for quality that gets people to your website (through SEO copywriting services) and gets visitors to take the desired actions.
 You will also want to know if the writer specialises in certain industries.
 For example, freelance B2B copywriting is not the same as freelance B2C copywriting.
 The tone of voice and approach are different for B2C and B2B copywriting.